napari/napari/docs/explanations/rendering.md

 1. Downsampling images is fast and well understood but "downsampling" geometry can be slow and complicated.
 Plus this is no one definitive result, there will be complicated trade-offs for speed and quality.
-2. Sometimes we will want downsample versions of things into a format that represents the data but does not look like data.
+2. Sometimes we will to want downsample versions of things into a format that represents the data but does not look like data.
 For example instead of seeing millions of tiny points, the user might want to see heatmap or bounding boxes indicating where the points are.
 Many different types of